Waldo000000/profile_type_api/README.md

 ## Requirements

-First, [download the trained classification model](https://drive.google.com/file/d/1EWrjN9o3F53An2jmP62Xctt1Zdl5vnYu/view) and place it in the root directory of this repository as `./clf.pkl`.
+First, [download the trained classification model](https://drive.google.com/file/d/1EWrjN9o3F53An2jmP62Xctt1Zdl5vnYu/view) [sorry, this is not publicly available] and place it in the root directory of this repository as `./clf.pkl`.

 ### Running locally